Bačka Palanka: History

 Archeologists have proved that people have lived in the area for centuries.
 There are many archaeological objects from the Stone Age, Bronze Age, Iron Age and Roman period.

 In the 11th century, this area was populated by Hungarians and Serbs.
 Bačka Palanka is first mentioned as a settlement in 1486, as a suburb of Ilok called Iločka.
 Until the 16th century, this area was administered by the Kingdom of Hungary.

 At the beginning of the 16th century, the village was the property of a landowner Laurence of Ilok, a duke of Syrmia.
 It was destroyed by the Ottomans after The Battle of Mohács in 1526, but was then rebuilt as a small Ottoman fortress named Palanka.
 During the Ottoman administration (16th-17th century), Palanka was mostly populated by ethnic Serbs.

 In 1687 Palanka was absorbed into the Habsburg monarchy and more Orthodox Serbs settled here.
 Palanka was then mentioned as a small town with 167 houses, all of which were Serb (1720 census data).
 Later, Germans, Slovaks and Hungarians settled here as well.

 It was part of the Habsburg Military Frontier from 1702 to 1744.
-Nova Palanka (New Palanka) was founded between 1765 and 1770, 2 kilometers away from the original Palanka (which then became known as Stara Palanka - Old Palanka) and Nemačka Palanka (German Palanka) was founded by Danube Germans in 1783.
+Nova Palanka (New Palanka) was founded between 1765 and 1770, 2 kilometers away from the original Palanka (which then became known as Stara Palanka - Old Palanka) and Nemačka Palanka (German Palanka) was founded by Danube Swabians in 1783.
 Those three towns became one city, Bačka Palanka, in the 20th century.

 Palanka's industrial development started in 1765, when a brick plant was built.
 It got its first post office in 1828.
 In 1875, one of the first libraries in Vojvodina was opened.
 In 1884 the Sintelon company was founded.
 In 1886, the first state school started functioning.
 By 1894, a railway was built from Bačka Palanka to Feketić and a first phone call was made to Novi Sad.